How to Wash Pillows: Full Guide and Expert Tips

 So, how do you wash pillows?

-Here is a step-by-step guide, covering everything from pre-wash checks and preparations to washing and drying directions and post-wash care!
+Here is a step-by-step guide on how to wash pillows, covering everything from pre-wash checks and preparations to washing and drying directions and post-wash care!

 Pre-wash Inspections and Preparations